 I grew up on crisps and cobblers.
 They were one of our favorite things that Mom would make for us.
-Kind of like this dutch oven peach crisp or cobbler.
-In fact, we had a lot of dutch oven food growing up.
-It was a summer tradition to go camping and dutch oven was our favorite way to eat.
+Kind of like this Dutch oven peach crisp or cobbler.
+In fact, Dutch oven cooking was a whole tradition in itself.
+Every summer, we’d pack up and head into the mountains, and Dutch oven dinners were just part of the magic.

 Mom usually made au gratin potatoes and chicken, or this brisket is delicious too.

-Anyway, the point is, this crisp is an heirloom recipe.
+This berry crisp is an heirloom recipe.
 It’s been around forever and will continue through the generations as I pass it along to my children and teach them about taking time to just be together as a family without distractions.
-And it happens to be incredibly delicious and there’s a few secrets to it that you’ll have to read through the recipe to discover.
+And it happens to be incredibly delicious, and there are a few secrets to it that you’ll have to read through the recipe to discover!

 Ingredients for a Marionberry Crisp